 Chart Analysis - Exchange Indicators

-Simple Technical Analysis of the Volume on the NYSE Chart
+Simple Technical Analysis of the Volume on the AMEX Stock Exchange chart

 Table 1: Return that could be achieved by following

-the volume signal on the NYSE chart above
+the volume signal on the Amex Composite chart above

-By trading NYSE index securities instead of stocks from this index basket, you gain stability and predictability that stocks do not have.
-Our volume-based technical analysis may help you to see the mood in the NYSE market sector.
-The NYSE index is far more logical and far more consistent in its actions than the individual stocks of the NYSE index basket.
+By trading Amex Composite index securities instead of stocks from this index basket, you gain stability and predictability that stocks do not have.
+Our volume-based technical analysis may help you to see the mood in the Amex Composite market sector.
+The Amex Composite index is far more logical and far more consistent in its actions than the individual stocks of the Amex Composite index basket.